chadlwilson/jruby-rack/README.md

 ## Compatibility

+JRuby-Rack 1.2.x
+- aims to be compatible with JRuby >= 9.3 and its supported JDK versions
+- supports any container compatible with Java Servlet 3.0 API

+JRuby-Rack 1.1.x
-JRuby-Rack 1.1.x aims to be compatible with JRuby >= 1.6.4 (we recommend 1.7.x),
+- aims to be compatible with JRuby >= 1.6.4 (used successfully through JRuby 9.4.x)
-Generally, any container that supports Java Servlet >= 2.5 (JEE 5) is supported.
+- supports any container compatible with Java Servlet 2.5 API (JEE 5)

-JRuby-Rack 1.2.x is expected to officially support JRuby >= 1.7.10 and will be compiled against the Java Servlet 3.0 API.

 ## Getting Started